-FMCG is considered “fast-moving” because these goods have a short shelf-life – either because of high consumer demand or because the product deteriorates rapidly.
+FMCG is considered “fast-moving” because these goods have a short shelf life: either because of high consumer demand or because the product deteriorates rapidly.
 This includes categories such as food and beverages, cleaning products, cosmetics, and personal care, as well as over-the-counter drugs.
 Nearly everyone worldwide uses FMCG products every day.
 Importantly, they form the largest segment of consumer goods.

 For many decades, the FMCG industry has enjoyed considerable success and is seen as an efficient market through mass brands.
 This success owed much to a widely used five-point value-creation model.
 FMCG companies did the following:

-• Perfected product innovation and mass-market brand building.
+- They perfected product innovation and mass-market brand building.

-• Penetrated developing markets ahead of time and actively cultivated their categories as consumers became richer.
+- They penetrated developing markets ahead of time and actively cultivated their categories as consumers became richer.

-• Designed their operating models for cost reduction and consistent execution.
+- They designed their operating models for cost reduction and consistent execution.

 But the five strategic pillars that fuelled the FMCG industry’s success have lost considerable steam and now face tremendous pressure as consumer behaviors shift and the channel landscape changes.